beginning of content

 What is heatstroke?

-Heatstroke is a life threatening condition in which your body overheats and can no longer maintain a healthy temperature.
+Heatstroke is a life-threatening condition in which your body overheats and can no longer maintain a healthy temperature.
 You can avoid heatstroke by taking precautions in very hot weather.

-Heatstroke occurs when your body temperature rises from about 37°C to above 40°C. It is sometimes called hyperthermia.
+Heatstroke occurs when your body temperature rises from its normal temperature to above 40°C. It can lead to serious organ damage or death if not treated urgently.

 Why is heatstroke an emergency?

 Heatstroke needs immediate first aid to lower your body temperature as quickly as possible.
-If not, it can lead to organ damage and death.

 Why might I get heatstroke?

-Heatstroke is caused by prolonged exposure to heat.
+Heatstroke happens after prolonged exposure to heat.
 It can occur when your body absorbs more heat than it can get rid of by sweating.
+Excessive sweating can also lead to dehydration if you are not drinking enough water to replace the fluid loss.

 You can get heatstroke indoors or outdoors.
-It is more likely to occur in hot, humid weather.

-You can get heatstroke if you work or exercise in hot conditions without good air flow and if you don’t drink enough water.
+You can get heatstroke if you work or exercise in hot conditions without good air flow and if you don't drink enough water.

 What should I do if someone has heatstroke?